SURFnet/SURFnet-styleguide/README.md

 SURFnet-styleguide
 ==================

-This is the hoem for the SURFnet Styleguide code
+This is the home for the SURFnet Styleguide